vlcn-io/vlcn-orm/content/index.md

 ## Queries

-The main way of interacting with your data after defining a schema is through queries.
 Queries allow you to load, find and join your data in arbitrary ways.

-To support local first development, all queries against your data can also be made reactive.
+To support local first development, all queries against your data can be made reactive.
 Also to support local first, all components that view a given piece of data will always see the latest version of that data unless they explicitly and overtly decide not to.

 **Load and Query**
 ```typescript